mahajansanjana/gpt2-experiments/model/README.md

 # model

-Locally I also store the model `<pytorch_model.bin>` but it's too large to upload here
+Locally I also store the actual model `pytorch_model.bin` but it's too large to upload here